 In February 1970 the new thirteen-

-It was followed up in 1971 with Oliver in the Underworld, but this time Freddie meets less friendly objects, proving a little scary for some of the audience.
+It was followed up in 1971 with Oliver in the Underworld, but this time Freddie meets less friendly characters, proving a little scary for some of the audience.
+But here was always Freddie's Joke Hall of Fame.

-Children loved the series, I loved the series and despite the wiping of all the shows, about ten minutes of colour footage still exists, probably as a promotional reel for potential export, narrated by DJ Dave Cash.
+Little Big Time had a long shelf life, much longer than most people remember.
+Children loved the series, I loved the series and despite the wiping of all the original shows, about ten minutes of colour footage still exists, probably as a promotional reel for potential export, narrated by DJ Dave Cash.

 What started as a vehicle to promote a pop group past their sell by date had in the end become a much loved and much missed relic.